Antosser/web-crawler/README.md

           Maximum url length it allows.
 Will ignore page it url length reaches this limit [default: 300] -e, --exclude <EXCLUDE>
-          Will ignore paths that start with these strings (comma-seperated) -h, --help
+          Will ignore paths that start with these strings (comma-seperated) --export <EXPORT>
+          Where to export found URLs
+      --export-internal <EXPORT_INTERNAL>
+          Where to export internal URLs
+      --export-external <EXPORT_EXTERNAL>
+          Where to export external URLs
+  -h, --help
           Print help
   -V, --version